Robbie Robertson is one rock's most influential and legendary figures.

 Robertson hooked up with rockabilly star Ronnie Hawkins and became a member of The Hawks.
 His bluesy rock guitar style helped define their distinctive sound.

-Music From Big Pink, The Band's first release, was issued in 1968.
+Music from Big Pink, The Band's first release, was issued in 1968.
 A year later, The Band performed at Woodstock.
 A string of albums followed, all of them hugely successful as well as ground-breaking.
 The Band continued to play live performances until 1976.
-The Last Waltz a feature-length documentary of the final tour was produced by Martin ScWaltzorsese.
+The Last Waltz, a feature-length documentary of the final tour, was produced by Martin Scorsese.